GAMEOVERita/trasformataBurrowsWheeler/README.md

     "na$bana"
     "nana$ba"

 STEP 4 -- take the last character from each row

     "annb$aa"

-### REVERSED BURROWS WHEELER TRANSFORM ####
+### REVERSED BURROWS WHEELER TRANSFORM ###

 suppose that we need to find the original word from the string "annb$aa"

-STEP 1 -- append to the end of each string of the list a character of our string
+STEP 1 -- append to the end of each string of the list a character of our string:

     ["a", "n", "n", "b", "$", "a", "a"]

 STEP 2 -- sort the list of strings alphabetically (using the ASCII table):

     ["$", "a", "a", "a", "b", "n", "n"]

 STEP 3 -- repeat until each string in the list is as long as the one we started with, the one with '$' as the last character will be the original: